eth-applied-research-group/blog/content/post/nye-proof-specs.md

 Neat.
 Can you spot the bug?

 The catch is that the recipient never checks whether the supplied length actually matches the message.
-This allows the sender blatantly lie about the message length, tricking the recipient into leaking extra information from memory back to the sender.
+This gives the sender an opportunity to blatantly lie about the message length, tricking the recipient into leaking extra information from memory back to the sender.

 {{< figure src="/blog/img/nye-proof-specs/say-hat.jpg" >}}